 Wah-shi?
 War-shi?
 Wo-shi?

-Washi (“wa” like a baby crying, meaning ‘Japanese’, and shi like “she”, meaning ‘paper’) (和紙) can be used to describe any traditional Japanese paper (often decorative, colourful, and/or patterned) which is used for all sorts of crafts.
+Washi (“wa" meaning ‘Japanese’, and "shi" meaning ‘paper’) (和紙) can be used to describe any traditional Japanese paper (often decorative, colourful, and/or patterned) which is used for all sorts of crafts.
 Washi tape is a low tack (not very sticky) masking tape that can be used to add colour and decoration to any project.

 Unlike western paper which is made from trees, washi is made from Japanese shrubs - this makes it totally biodegradable and therefore an excellent sustainable choice for crafters!
 It’s also great for kids - it can be torn without needing scissors, the low tack means no mess, it’s not very thick so there’s no risk of papercuts, and all the fun and colourful patterns can make it a great material for kids to use in their arts and crafts.